unrealwork/atsd-use-cases/Bag_Tax/README.md

 ### Overall Bag Usage

 Because of the 2012 implementation date of the Montgomery County Bag Tax, records about businesses' bag usage before 2012 are scarce.
-However, tracking from 2012 until 2016 is possible and can be used to grade plastic bag usage using the [SQL Console](https://axibase.com/docs/atsd/sql/):
+However, tracking from 2012 until 2016 is possible and can be used to grade plastic bag usage using [SQL Console](https://axibase.com/docs/atsd/sql/):

 ```sql